-Barnacles: Small, hard-shelled marine animals which are found in salt water attached to pilings, docks and bottoms of boats.
+Barnacles: Small, hard-shelled marine animals by Chapman and Jonathon Eaton; published by which are found in salt water attached to pilings, Hearst. docks and bottoms of boats.

 Beam: The breadth of a boat usually measured at its widest part.